JMPerez/spotify-web-api-js-poc/README.md

 ### Advanced

-In some cases we might want to run some custom logic, like retrying a request if the token has expired.
+In some cases you might want to run some custom logic, like retrying a request if the token has expired.
 You can create your own `Request` to handle this:

 ```js
 import { RequestBuilder, Request } from 'spotify-web-api-js-poc';